-Jump in your runners and get active by taking on some of Perth’s best walking and hiking tracks.
+Jump in your runners and get active by taking on some of Perth’s best walking trails.

 Distance: River Walk (2.5km) or Goat Walk (3km)